Great Guitar Action Makes It Fun To Play Guitar!

 A well-calibrated guitar action plays a pivotal role in preventing fret buzz and string rattling—issues that can significantly compromise the clarity of the guitar's sound.
 Fret buzz arises when strings are set too close to the frets, causing a buzzing noise with each played note.
 String rattling, similarly, affects sound quality if the action is uneven across the fretboard.

-By meticulously adjusting the action, these nuisances can be eliminated, ensuring that the guitar's sound remains clean and crisp.
+By meticulously adjusting the action, these nuisances can be alleviated, ensuring that the guitar's sound remains clean and crisp.

 How to measure guitar action